Douglas McNeil

-Douglas McNeil III (born July 22, 1988) is an American football wide receiver for the FCF Wild Aces of Fan Controlled Football (FCF).
-He has previously played for the Seattle Seahawks of the National Football League (NFL) and the Portland Thunder of the Arena Football League (AFL).
+Douglas McNeil III (born July 22, 1988) is an American former professional football wide receiver.
 He attended Virginia Tech, James Madison University and Bowie State University and was a member of their football team.
 Over his three-year career at Bowie State, he made 84 receptions for 1,407 yards and 11 touchdowns.

 Professional career

 Portland Thunder

 In November 2013, McNeil signed with the Portland Thunder.
 According to the AFL, McNeil stands at 6 ft 3 in and weighs 200 lb.

 Denver Broncos

-On October 28, 2014, McNeil was signed to seattle.
+On October 28, 2014, McNeil was signed to the Broncos' practice squad as an undrafted free agent.
+On November 18, 2014, he was released.

 Seattle Seahawks

-On February 4, 2015, McNeil was signed by the Seattle Seahawks.
+McNeil was signed to the practice squad of the Seattle Seahawks on December 23, 2014.
+On February 4, 2015, he re-signed with Seattle.
 On September 5, 2015, he was waived.
 On November 18, 2015, he was re-signed to the practice squad.

 On December 3, 2015, the Seattle Seahawks released McNeil from their practice squad.
 On December 9, 2015 McNeil was put back onto the Seattle Seahawks practice squad.

 On September 3, 2016, McNeil was released by the Seahawks as part of final roster cuts.